GideonKruseman/GideonKruseman.github.io/page2.md

 ## 3. Metadata schemas for describing metadata schemas
-In order to describe a metadata schema we need a format for doing so.
+In order to describe a metadata schema we need a format for doing so.<br>
-Each metadata field can be described with the following elements
+Each metadata field can be described with the following elements<br>
-•	AttributeName: the identifier of the metadata field
++  AttributeName: the identifier of the metadata field<br>
-•	AttributeDescription: A short description of what the metadata field entails
++  AttributeDescription: A short description of what the metadata field entails<br>
-•	DataType: the data type of the contents of the metadata field
++  DataType: the data type of the contents of the metadata field<br>
-•	Format: if applicable a specific format of the metadata field
++  Format: if applicable a specific format of the metadata field<br>
-•	Status: determine if a field is: required; recommended; required if applicable; recommended if applicable; optional
++  Status: determine if a field is: required; recommended; required if applicable; recommended if applicable; optional<br>
-•	TypeClass: identification if a metadata field consists of multiple attributes or is the attribute sufficiently granular
++  TypeClass: identification if a metadata field consists of multiple attributes or is the attribute sufficiently granular<br>
-•	Multiple: does a metadata field allow multiple entries or not
++  Multiple: does a metadata field allow multiple entries or not<br>
-•	OntologyTerm: attribute value identifier o	OntologyTermName: ontology term human readable o	OntologyTermDescription: o	OntologyName o	OntologyTermID o	OntologyTermURL o	OntologyTermQuality
++  OntologyTerm: attribute value identifier<br>
+   -  OntologyTermName: ontology term human readable<br>
+   -  OntologyTermDescription: <br>
+   -  OntologyName<br>
+   -  OntologyTermID<br>
+   -  OntologyTermURL<br>
+   -  OntologyTermQuality<br>

-If the data type is enumeration, then there is a controlled vocabulary linked to that field
+If the data type is enumeration, then there is a controlled vocabulary linked to that field<br>
-•	ControledVocabulary: description of the controlled vocabulary o	VocabularyElementID: element identifier o	VocabularyElementDescription: description of the element o	OntologyTerm: element identifier
++  ControledVocabulary: description of the controlled vocabulary<br>
+   -  VocabularyElementID: element identifier<br>
+   -  VocabularyElementDescription: description of the element<br>
+   -  OntologyTerm: element identifier<br>
-			OntologyTermName: ontology term human readable
+      =  OntologyTermName: ontology term human readable<br>
-			OntologyTermDescription:
+      =  OntologyTermDescription: <br>
-			OntologyName
-			OntologyTermID
-			OntologyTermURL
-			OntologyTermQuality
+      =  OntologyName<br>
+      =  OntologyTermID<br>
+      =  OntologyTermURL<br>
+      =  OntologyTermQuality<br>

 We can therefore describe the elements of the metadata-metadata in the same terms as well, albeit that these may contain different elements depending on the schema.
 In the end we can describe the elements of the metadata-metadata-metadata in terms of themselves which then becomes the basis for the description of any metadata schema.